zhenyang9261/frontend-dev-exercises/submission/README.md

 ### RTI CDS Frontend Developer Exercise Submission

-This submission contains two parts.
-One implementation is built with D3, the other is Vue.js and D3.
-Following are the instructions to run the application.
+This submission contains two folders.
+The implemenation in "vue" folder is the final deliverable.
+The implementation in "d3" folder was built in an early trial stage, but is still a fully executable version.
+Below are the instructions to run.

 ----